Skip to Content

 A storm cuts power to a regional office for 48 hours.

-- Customer support is rerouted to another region's call centre.
+• Customer support is rerouted to another region's call center.

 Recovery in action — a ransomware event